AEB-labs/docs-transport-freight-management/docs/Carrier Connect/data-integration/api-calls-1/sync.md

 If the number returned equals 100, then further `syncShipment` calls could follow directly with the last `syncId` transmitted until less than 100 shipments are synced back.

-- The value for the next syncShipment call is transferred in the response to the syncShipment call in the field syncId.
+* The value for the next syncShipment call is transferred in the response to the syncShipment call in the field syncId.
-- Initially you can start the syncShipment call with syncId = 0 or 1.
+* Initially you can start the syncShipment call with syncId = 0 or 1.
-- With syncID = -1 you can query <<glossary:shipping order>>s  that do not have a completed status.
+* With syncID = -1 you can query <Glossary>shipping order</Glossary>s  that do not have a completed status.

 ## Using `ageInDays`